frontend-ui/fed-ui/README.md

 ## Install

-Install the framework using NPM (Node Package Manager).
+Install the framework using `NPM (Node Package Manager)`.
 This needs to be installed as a dependency to allow the code to be used in production.

+Before installing the `NPM package`, it's always worthwhile including a `.gitignore` in your project folder to avoid the `node_modules` being committed when using version control.

 ```
 $ npm install @frontend-ui/fed-ui
 ```

 This will install the latest version of the framework.
-If you want to install a specific version of the framework set the version using @:
+If you want to install a specific version of the framework set the version using `@`:

 ```
 $ npm install @frontend-ui/fed-ui@0.1.0
 ```

-The NPM (Node Package Manager) package can be found here:
+The `NPM (Node Package Manager)` package can be found here:

 https://www.npmjs.com/package/@frontend-ui/fed-ui